algolia/algoliasearch-client-objc/README.md

 }];
 ```

-Backup / Retrieve of all index content
+Backup / Export an index
 ==================

 The `search` method cannot return more than 1,000 results.
 If you need to